MicrosoftDocs/cpp-docs/docs/cppcx/namespaces-reference-c-cx.md

 The articles in this section of the documentation describe namespaces that support the compiler for C++/CX.

 ## Compiler-supplied namespaces
- To simplify the coding of programs that target the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)], the C++/CX compiler and its supporting header files provide namespaces that define a wide range of types.
-The namespaces define the built-in numeric types; strings, arrays, and collections; Visual C++ exceptions that represent [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] errors; and language-specific enhancements to standard [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] types.
+ To simplify the coding of programs that target the Windows Runtime, the C++/CX compiler and its supporting header files provide namespaces that define a wide range of types.
+The namespaces define the built-in numeric types; strings, arrays, and collections; Visual C++ exceptions that represent Windows Runtime errors; and language-specific enhancements to standard Windows Runtime types.

 ## Related topics